-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to California, east to central Canada and midwestern U.S.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to California, the Rocky Mountains, northern Great Plains, and central U.S.

-Habitat: Wet meadows, stream-banks and moist woodlands at moderate to mid-elevations in the mountains.
+Habitat: Wet meadows, stream banks and moist woodlands from middle elevations to the sublpine.

 Conservation Status: Not of concern